mfvianna/emtm/README.rst

 Compatibility
 =============
-(Note that you only need to read this section if you're curious.  mtm should just work out-of-the-box for you, thanks to the efforts of the various hackers over the years to make terminal-independence a reality.)
+(Note that you only need to read this section if you're curious.  emtm should just work out-of-the-box for you, thanks to the efforts of the various hackers over the years to make terminal-independence a reality.)

-By default, mtm advertises itself as a `screen-bce` terminal.
+By default, wmtm advertises itself as a `screen-bce` terminal.
 This is what `GNU screen` and `tmux` advertise themselves as, and is a well-known terminal type that has been in the default terminfo database for decades.

-(Note that this should not be taken to imply that anyone involved in the `GNU screen` or `tmux` projects endorses or otherwise has anything to do with mtm, and vice-versa.
+(Note that this should not be taken to imply that anyone involved in the `GNU screen` or `tmux` projects endorses or otherwise has anything to do with emtm, and vice-versa.
 Their work is excellent, though, and you should definitely check it out.)

 The (optional!) `mtm` Terminal Types